brianleroux/wtfjs/posts/2010-05-16-syntax-highlighting-wtf.md

 Syntax highlighting seems like a solved problem.
 Over solved.
-It would appear that the production of Sinatra clones and Syntax Highlighters are escalating.
+To make matters worse it appears that the production of Sinatra clones and Syntax Highlighters are escalating.
 Perhaps its a sign.

 After struggling w/ the overly complex Chili jQuery plugin I had a second look at the classic Syntax Highlighter which, while palatable, feels like overkill.
 Its a bummer b/c I would prefer a highlighter than can deal w/ nested DOM elements.
 Pygments does all this but Heroku won't let play with the sandbox, and I didn't want to pre-process the markdown treating it like an intermediate format, so I settled on SHJS which has the right characteristics: lightweight, simple install and straightforward docs.